RoyNisimov1/CHA/README.md

 This process repeat 16 times using the "s" as the new message

 ## Step Six: Final
-We join this large list, turn that into an int, and then we return a HASHash object of it
+We join this large list, turn that into an int, and then we return a CHAObject object of it

         s = ''
         for string in s_xored:
             s += string.strip("-")
         last_int = int(s)
-        return HASHash(last_int)
+        return CHAObject(last_int)

 # CHA - Customizable Hashing Algorithm